Providing Services

 Note: This feature is available only for OData V4 endpoints.

-can result in duplicate or missing rows if the entity set is modified between the calls.
+Using a numeric skip token based on the values of $skip and $top can result in duplicate or missing rows if the entity set is modified between the calls.
 Reliable Pagination avoids this inconsistency by generating a skip token based on the values of the last row of a page.

 The reliable pagination is available with following limitations: